wp-plugins/rencontre/readme.txt

 19/06/2015 : Update 8 : Option in Admin part to block sending messages by a specific member.

+09/07/2015 : Update 9 : Fix V1.6 bug when change profil in admin : synchro button is now visible.

 = 1.5 =
 16/03/2015 : Change main language from French to English